Isometric Exercises - Easy Senior Strength Exercises?

 Research showed that, if a muscle fiber is stressed (tensed) to three-quarters of its optimum ability daily for seven seconds, it would grow at an optimum rate.
 Different studies have introduced other figures, including one that "muscle strength could be increased as much as 300% in only 30 days", but they all agree that isometric exercises can result in rapid muscle strength and growth.

-While my personal experiences, strengthened by what I have read and studied over the last few decades convinces me that isometric exercises can be of particular value to the senior exerciser, I honestly don't really believe that you are going to increase your strength by 300% in 30 days, no matter how hard you train with ANY exercise method.
+While my personal experiences, strengthened by what I have read and studied over the last few decades convince me that isometric exercises can be of particular value to the senior exerciser, I honestly don't really believe that you are going to increase your strength by 300% in 30 days, no matter how hard you train with ANY exercise method.

 THE FACTS ABOUT ISOMETRIC EXERCISE